Soni Sumarsono: Career

 He found employment as a civil servant after graduating from Gadjah Mada, and rose up in the ranks to become a second echelon staff at the age of 42.
 By 2010, he was assigned as the assistant deputy for national borders, and in 2015, he was selected as the director-general for regional autonomy.
 As director-general, Sumarsono was appointed as acting governor of North Sulawesi on 22 September 2015.

 As he was approaching his retirement, he was discharged from his post as director general in March 2019.

 Jakarta

 Due to both the sitting governor Basuki Tjahaja Purnama (Ahok) and his deputy Djarot Saiful Hidayat taking a campaign leave for the 2017 Jakarta gubernatorial election, Sumarsono was sworn in as acting governor on 26 October 2016.
 During his time as governor, Sumarsono restored several former high-ranking city officials who were demoted under Ahok, to the latter's criticism.
 Sumarsono also stopped benefits to the RT/RW of the city and soldiers and police officers stationed there, though Sumarsono reintroduced funding for Betawi groups.
+In January 2017, Sumarsono instructed a change in the design of the MRT Jakarta trains because he believed the original design resembled a cricket insect.
+The redesign incurred a cost of 64 billion rupiah.
 Ahok returned to office on 11 February 2017.

 Due to a runoff phase in the gubernatorial election, Sumarsono once again became acting governor on 6 March 2017.
 Ahok once more returned to office on 15 April 2017.